 Caruana describes Sindarov's run as one of the strongest Candidates performances he has ever seen.
 He compares it to the dominant victory achieved by Veselin Topalov at the 2005 FIDE World Championship in San Luis, Argentina.

 Though much has been said about Sindarov's record-breaking 10/14 performance (the highest score achieved in this era of the Candidates), Topalov achieved the same plus-six score in the San Luis event, played with the same format.
-Back then, two parallel World Championship cycles were taking, with Topalov's victory allowing him to face Vladimir Kramnik in the 2006 reunification match.
+Back then, two parallel World Championship cycles were taking place, with Topalov's victory allowing him to face Vladimir Kramnik in the 2006 reunification match.

 This DVD allows you to learn from the example of one of the best players in the history of chess and from the explanations of the authors how to successfully organise your games strategically, and how to keep your opponent permanently under pressure.